-After we have engraved labels for electrical or construction, and the labels or tags have passed our quality assurance process, we take into consideration the chosen mounting option which is predetermined and by several factors.
+After we have engraved labels for electrical or construction, and the engraved labels or tags have passed Action Engraving’s quality assurance process, we take into consideration the chosen mounting option which is predetermined and by several factors.
 Factors for mounting include the surface the engraved sign will be mounted on and the environment the tag will be placed in.

 It’s common that we consider four options for mounting these labels: self adhesive tape, drill holes for screws, drill holes for beaded chains or nylon ties, and magnetic labels.
 We can help our customers determine the best mounting options for their projects, and some jobs require the use of more than one mounting option.